ShroomySquid/IRC/README.md

 git@github.com:ShroomySquid/IRC.git
 ```

-- Run the command "make" in the terminal window in the folder to compile the program and then it's done!.
+- Run the command "make" in the terminal window in the folder to compile the program.
+You can now run the program.